IBE160/SG-Nettgrupp1/docs/Fase-1/ux-design-specification.md

 ### 2.1 Defining Experience

-"Your guide to your next cigar experience" - This emphasizes discovery, recommendation, and potentially educational content, blending standard e-commerce with a personalized guidance aspect.
+"A premium click-and-collect cigar experience."

 ### 2.2 Novel UX Patterns

 **Core Experience Principles:**

 *   **Speed:** Key actions like browsing, adding to cart, and checkout should feel instant and fluid, with quick loading times and smooth transitions.
-*   **Guidance:** Navigation should be intuitive for all users.
-Product information, especially for newcomers, should be presented clearly and simply to aid understanding.
+*   **Guidance:** Product information should be presented clearly and simply to aid understanding.
 *   **Flexibility:** The system should offer clear, efficient paths for primary tasks while also allowing users the freedom to explore and browse the product catalog at their own pace.
 *   **Feedback:** Users should receive clear, immediate, and positive feedback for their actions, such as cart updates and order confirmations, contributing to a sense of delight and efficiency.